gitter-badger/CCS/README.md

         @selector ".spam", -> @color colors.red

-If you ran that code, then `styles.tree` would evaluate to:
+If you ran that code, then `styles.tree` would evaluate to...

     {
         ".foo": {